younghch/operating-system-three-easy-pieces-homework/simulation/vm-smalltables/README.md

 3. Given your understanding of how cache memory works, how do you think memory references to the page table will behave in the cache?
 Will they lead to lots of cache hits (and thus fast accesses?)
 Or lots of misses (and thus slow accesses)?

+    Memory are accessed locally, this will lead to lots of cache hits.
+In detail, page directory fits temporal locality because it is accessed at every TLB miss, and page table fits spactial locality.